PaloAltoNetworks/secops_ctf_scoreboard/docs/QUICKSTART.md

 - You will see two IP addresses for the firewall after completion.
 - In your browser, navigate to https://x.x.x.x/, where x.x.x.x is the IPv4 value of "firewall_mgmt_public_ip".
 - You can log in with the credentials specified in the bootstrap.xml file.

+## Teardown

+- use the command `terraform destroy` to tear everything down.